mlaimail77/artem/README.md

 ## What's Next for Artto?

-### Coming Soon
+### Roadmap

 - [x] Liking and sharing posts
 - [x] Following interesting accounts
 - [x] Learning and updating its taste as it sees more art
-- [ ] Give Artto its own wallet
+- [x] Give Artto its own wallet
+- [x] Send $ARTTO tokens back to the sender
+- [ ] Ability to analyze and entire wallet
 - [ ] Making offers on artwork it wants to collect

-### Down the Road

-- Having its own token
-- Automatically finding art it likes
+- [ ] Automatically finding art it likes
-- Making deals directly through smart contracts
+- [ ] Making deals directly through smart contracts
-- Taking in unwanted NFTs from the community
-- Running on decentralized infrastructure
+- [ ] Running on decentralized infrastructure

 ## How Does Artto Judge Art?

 Artto looks at art through several lenses.
 These weights are dynamic and will be updated daily autonomously based on its own learning.

 - How innovative is it technically?
 (8%)
 - Is it artistically strong?
 (20%)
 - Does it matter culturally?
 (12%)